riparias/gbif-alert/CONTRIBUTING.md

 TODO i18n:
 - call compilemessages at deploy time (dev, prod, ci), might need more dependencies for this.
 Dev/prod: already installed the gettext package and added the compilemessages command to scripts.
 CI: added gettext package to the workflow

+## How to release a new version

+- Update CHANGELOG.md
+- Create a new tag (e.g. `v1.2.3`) and push it to GitHub
+- Create a new release on GitHub (with the same tag name)